Weston Otmoor: Layout

 There were to be extensive green spaces ("green infrastructure") and allotment gardens for all.
-This will require substantial land area and is not visible on the proposal plans.
+This will require a substantial land area and is not visible on the proposal plans.

 There were to be a large commercial area for offices and industry.
-No detail of commerce/industry given in proposals.
+No detail of commerce/industry was given in proposals.
 The environmental and ecological impact of these areas has not been established.